 Flexible Credit Guidelines

 The USDA guidelines do not require borrowers to have a specific credit score.
-However, each authorized lender will have their own mortgage overlay guidelines and most of these will state a specific credit score in order to approve a loan.
+However, each authorized lender will have their own mortgage overlay guidelines and most of these will state a specific credit score in order to be approved.

 USDA Mortgage After Major Credit Problems

-It is possible to qualify for a USDA loan after suffering through a major credit issue such as bankruptcy or foreclosure.
+It is possible to qualify for a Rural Housing mortgage after suffering through a major credit issue such as bankruptcy or foreclosure.
 The timing will simply be different based on the event.

 People that have filed a Chapter 13 bankruptcy have a bit more leeway.
-Borrowers may request permission from the bankruptcy court to apply for a USDA loan one year after entering the Chapter 13 repayment program.
+Borrowers may request permission from the bankruptcy court to apply for a rural housing mortgage one year after entering the Chapter 13 repayment program.
 Keep in mind that any other creditor may reexamine your income and debts and may request a change in the repayment plan.
 However, it is possible to use the payments to the Bankruptcy Court to prove your creditworthiness.

 People that have suffered through foreclosure will need to wait 3 years beyond the official date of the foreclosure.

-If the home was sold through a short sale transaction, then you will need to allow 2 years to pass between the short sale and your application of the new USDA home loan.
+If the home was sold through a short sale transaction, then you will need to allow 2 years to pass between the short sale and your application for the new mortgage.

 No Penalty for Early Payoff

-There are still a few lenders that will impose a penalty on borrowers if the loan is paid off early.
+There are still a few lenders that will impose a penalty on borrowers if the mortgage is paid off early.
 USDA does not allow such penalties.
-This allows borrowers to pay extra towards their home payments, if they wish, and pay the loan off sooner than the original 30-year loan.
+This allows borrowers to pay extra towards their home payments, if they wish, and pay it off sooner than the original 30-year term.

-For people with moderate incomes, the USDA home loan can be a perfect way to buy a home.
-The cost-saving measures of the no down payment requirement and low mortgage insurance, along with flexible approval rules, make this a great loan for a wide range of eligible buyers.
+For people with moderate incomes, this mortgage can be a perfect way to buy a home.
+The cost-saving measures of the no down payment requirement and low mortgage insurance, along with flexible approval rules, make this a great investment for a wide range of eligible buyers.

 Additional USDA and Home Buyer Resources: